 How important is “Diversification” in investing?

-These days, a lot of Filipinos seem to be enamored with stocks as an investment option.
+These days, a lot of investors seem to be enamored with stocks as an investment option.
 This is not bad per se, but intelligent investors understand that portfolio diversification is a critical element of an overall investment strategy.

 Simply speaking, diversification means investing in a variety of assets to reduce portfolio risk.
 Risk here refers to the possibility of loss or reduction of investment capital.